-11.7.3 Remove the three hardware bolts that hold the quick disconnect manifold to the compressor.
+11.7.2 Remove the three hardware bolts that hold the quick disconnect manifold to the compressor.
 Lightly tap free the manifold from the compressor.
-Remove the compressor from the dehydrator.
+11.7.3 Loosen the quick release knob, disconnect the motor electrical connector and slide the compressor forward to remove.

-11.7.4 Follow the procedure described in the compressor manual (P/N 100437), to rebuild the compressor.
+11.7.4 Follow the procedure described in the compressor manual (P/N 10837), to rebuild the compressor.

 11.7.5 Install the rebuilt or replacement compressor in reverse order.
 Remove the water fill fitting from the passive air intake.
-Add water until the wire reinforced hose from the compressor to the passive air intake is full.
+Add water until the wire reinforced hoses from the compressors to the passive air intake are full.
 Install the water fill fitting back onto the passive air intake.
 Turn on the power switch to start the dehydrator.
 After the dehydrator has run for over a minute add water between purge blasts as needed until water is ejected.
 Replace the water fill fitting before the purge cycle ends and check for any leaks around the manifold or pump housing.

-11.8 DRY-PAK HEATLESS DRYER REMOV-AL
+11.8 DRY-PAK DRYER REMOVAL

-- 11.8.1 Turn off the dehydrator and remove the side panel from the cabinet. - 11.8.2 Disconnect the main harness to the two purge solenoid valves.
-Disconnect the inlet and outlet hoses from the DRY-PAK heatless dryer.
-Disconnect the two purge hoses from the purge solenoid valves. - 11.8.3 Using a large Phillips-head screwdriver, remove the two dryer hardware bolts from the cabinet.
-Tilt the heatless dryer forward and lift up so the mounting studs clear the bottom bracket.
-The DRY-PAK heatless dryer is now free to come out of the cabinet. - 11.8.4 Install the DRY-PAK heatless dryer into the dehydrator in the reverse order.
+11.8.1 Turn off the dehydrator and remove the front and left side panel from the cabinet.

+11.8.2 Disconnect the main harness to the two purge solenoid valves.
+Disconnect the inlet and outlet hoses from the DRY-PAK dryer.
+Disconnect the two purge hoses from the purge solenoid valves.

+11.8.3 Using a 7/16 inch wrench, remove the upper dryer bracket from the cabinet.
+Tilt the DRY-PAK dryer forward and lift up so the mounting studs clear the bottom bracket.
+The DRY-PAK dryer is now free to come out of the cabinet.

+11.8.4 Install the DRY_PAK dryer into the dehydrator in the reverse order.